-Early years funding network events were held in June to provide information to childcare providers as to how funding will be delivered from September 2017.
+Early years funding network events were held in November to provide information to childcare providers as to how funding will be delivered during the Autumn 2017 funding block.

-There will be additional early years funding network events organised over the coming weeks and we will provide additional information on the
+There may be additional early years funding network events organised when required and we will provide additional information on the

-early years bulletin when the dates have been finalised.
+early years bulletin when the dates have been organised.

 The presentation document for the network events is below: